Lost Sole is a very challenging event, and participation presents numerous medical risks, many of which can be extremely serious or fatal.

 - If a runner arrives at a checkpoint after the published cut-off time, they will have to discontinue the race & proceed via public transport to Mui Wo.

-- It is MANDATORY that runners check in at the start and at each aid station, collect their designated cards & finish at the green mailbox to complete the challenge.
+- It is MANDATORY that runners check in at the start and at each aid station, collect their designated cards & finish at the Kitchen in Mui Wo to complete the challenge.

 - All participants must complete an online waiver when registering.
 If for some reason a waiver was not completed, one must be signed and returned to Race Management prior to the race in order to participate – no exceptions.
 They will be accepted at the registration table on race day.